· 14 March 2018 ·

 You may have noticed in the musical selections that there is an empty eighth foot (syllables 15 and 16) at the end of the fourteener lines.
 Music prefers even numbers.
 Though not always.

-Most song lyrics are composed in ballad metre, which is still fourteen syllables but divided into two lines, four feet and then three (plus the extra empty foot).
-A typical ballad verse is 4-3-4-3.
-Rhythmically there’s no difference to a fourteener couplet of 7-7, it’s mainly how you choose to delineate phrases, or how you want the verses to look on the page.
+Most song lyrics are composed in ballad metre, still fourteen syllables but divided into two lines, four feet and then three (plus the extra empty foot).
+A typical ballad verse is 4-3-4-3, while a fourteener couplet is 7-7.
+Rhythmically there’s no difference, it’s mainly how you choose to delineate phrases, or how you want the verses to look on the page.

 7. And I’ll end with an ending.
 I don’t know how many of my countrymen will recognise this poem from 1888 by Ernest Thayer, but apple-pie Americans should.